nvh95/jest-preview/website/docs/api/debug.md

 :::info

-[Automatic Mode](/blog/automatic-mode) is now available and is recommended for general use, instead of manually triggering `preview.debug()`
+[Automatic Mode](/blog/automatic-mode) is now available and is recommended for general use, instead of manually triggering `preview.debug()`.
 :::

 ```diff